SteamWo1f/BetterBeds-FancyBed_Fix/README.md

 ---

 - Problem:
-  - Texture and Model bugs in my gameplay
+  - Texture and Model bugs of the fancy beds in my modpack Optimized Oasis
 - Solution:
   - This resource pack